This post may contain affiliate links.

 Quick jam keeps for a few weeks in the fridge or a few months if frozen.
 When freezing, be sure to leave space between the top of the jam and the cover of the container to allow expansion.

-- Quick Berry jam is awesome on fresh-baked no-knead bread!
+- Quick Berry jam is awesome on fresh-baked no-knead bread, Toast or English Muffins.

 - Easy Homemade Strawberry Preserves Recipe